ppatrzyk/lastfmR/README.md

 5: Psychoformalina            621              739            13435      zimna fala; post-punk; cold wave; coldwave; polish
 ```

+If you only need user_scrobbles, set `user_scrobbles_only = FALSE` in function call, the function will return faster.

 ### get_tags

-Get all tags and their frequencies for specified artists.
+Get all tags and their frequencies for specified artists (you can pass multiple names).
 Example:

 ```R
 tags <- get_tags(artist_vector = 'Manowar')